DC Mural Guide: Celebrate the District's Black History Through Art

 "The Resurrection" by Aniekan Udofia

-This mural is located on Kalorama Road in Northwest D.C. across from Marie Reed Elementary School.
+This mural is located on Kalorama Road in Adams Morgan across from Marie Reed Elementary School.

 "I always like to think about the audience and who's going to be seeing the work," she said.
 "So I thought about these kids being out there every day in the playground."

-Painted in 2019, Miss CHELOVE has said on her social media that she hopes "this piece lifts the spirits.
+MISS CHELOVE has said on social media that she hopes "this piece lifts the spirits.
 That’s what it was designed to do!"

 She has sold prints and puzzle pieces of the artwork.

-"You Are Welcome" is on 14th St. Northwest D.C. on the side of Unity Health Care clinic.
+"You Are Welcome" is on 14th Street NW on the side of a Unity Health Care clinic.